If you’re purchasing a home, then you’re going to need a down payment.

 If you can borrow another $30,000 from your 401k account, you will have a $60,000 down payment, 20% of the purchase price.
 You avoid PMI and have a monthly mortgage payment of $1,288.37, a savings of $161.05 per month over 30 years, saving you $57,978 over the life of the loan.

 Buying a home is cheaper than renting in the long run.
 Not only can you save money each month, but you will also be building equity with each payment.

 If you’re like most other first-time homebuyers, the biggest hurdle to buying a house is the down payment.

-If you have a healthy 401k balance and purchasing a home will get you a monthly payment lower than your rent, then it may be wise to use your retirement account for the down payment.
+If you have a healthy 401k balance and purchasing a home will get you a monthly payment lower than your rent, it may be wise to use your retirement account for the down payment.

 If you can Pay Back to Loan in Less than a Year

-If you do have to use your retirement account for the down payment, then it is best if you can repay the loan as quickly as possible.
+If you have to use your retirement account for the down payment, it is best to repay the loan as quickly as possible.

 Maybe you are expecting a big bonus, a raise, or have something to sell like a car.
-And you expect to be able to pay back the amount you borrow; then the risk is significantly reduced.
+And you expect to pay back the amount you borrow; then the risk is significantly reduced.